 - 19. Members emphasised that their ambition for the Agency cannot be met through core resources only, and that future growth will have to come from a diversified resource base.
 Recognising the need for predictability for both the Agency and its Members, the Work Programme includes an indication of additional needs to orientate future contributions and retain the overall coherence of the Work Programme.
 The areas where additional resources would be required are contained in a dedicated segment, aligned with the MTS structure to ensure consistency and a longer-term outlook. - 20.
-The core budget, amounting to USD 44.78 million for the biennium, takes into account assessed contributions from new Members and inflation estimated at 2.5 percent.
-Core non-assessed contributions comprise USD 10.02 million from Germany for the IRENA Innovation and Technology Centre and USD 9.12 million from the United Arab Emirates3 (comprising USD 5 million for IRENA's operations, USD 0.92 for information technology infrastructure and USD 3.2 million for governing body meetings).
-As part of the Agency's resource diversification strategy, the proposed Work Programme also outlines additional resource requirements of USD 25 million. - 21.
+The core budget, amounting to USD 42.9 million for the biennium, takes into account assessed contributions from new Members.
+Core non-assessed contributions comprise USD 10.2 million from Germany for the IRENA Innovation and Technology Centre and USD 9.12 million from the United Arab Emirates (USD 5 million for IRENA's operations, USD 0.92 for information technology infrastructure and USD 3.2 million for governing body meetings) and USD 1.7 million from other Members.
+The proposed Work Programme also outlines additional resource requirements estimated at USD 25 million for this programmatic cycle to advance the objectives of the MTS. - 21.
+In this context, it should be noted that contribution pledges have already been received from Norway for NOK 39 million (core support for the implementation of the WP and MTS) and EUR 1 million from the Walloon region of Belgium (decentralised solutions and NDCs).
+In discussions on resource diversification, Members also supported the introduction of a "Renewables Acceleration Fund" for additional contributions toward the implementation of the MTS.
+The Secretariat will elaborate the features of such a Fund and continue to discuss with interested Members to secure additional pledges from the outset of the biennium. - 22.
+Members stressed the importance of implementing the Agency's resource diversification strategy.
+In this regard, there was strong support for the introduction of a "Renewables Acceleration Fund" for additional contributions toward the implementation of the MTS.
+The Secretariat will elaborate the features of such a Fund and discuss with interested Members to secure pledges from the outset of the biennium.
+The proposed Work Programme outlines additional resource requirements estimated at USD 25 million for this programmatic cycle to advance the objectives of the MTS. - 23.
 Effectiveness and impact are key underpinnings of all IRENA programmatic activities.
 To date, efforts have been made to capture and report some of the impacts of programmatic activities, mainly by illustrating some of the work in progress through strategic communications and in annual reports.
 The new structure was developed to clarify the focus and direction of IRENA's overall work, stimulating continual improvements in effectiveness and efficiency, as well as allowing for systematic measurement of progress, and evaluation of impact.
 The alignment between the MTS and programmatic cycles also provides for a longer-term outlook in the Agency's work, along with structured and systematic monitoring and assessment of progress.

-3 UAE also provides housing allowance averaging USD 2.2 million biennially.
+&lt;sup>3 The United Arab Emirates also provides housing allowance averaging USD 2.2 million biennially.